 Among the many expenses that add up in the college admission process are application fees, test registration fees, and official score report fees.
 Many students are eligible to have these fees waived, but other students who don’t qualify for waivers may still find the costs to be a burden.
 A typical scenario might involve a student taking both the SAT and ACT once or twice, applying to 8–10 colleges, and spending a few hundred dollars simply to have official score reports sent to each college.

 Colleges in the list below have stipulated that students may self-report their test scores in their applications.
 Click on the name of the college to visit the page on their website where the policy is explained.
 Note that colleges may still require official scores for international and home-schooled students.

 Our goal is to see this list grow and to keep it as comprehensive and up to date as possible.
 Please add a comment and provide a relevant link if you believe that updates should be made.
-Note that only colleges that have written policies on their websites or application materials are included here.
+Note that only colleges that have written policies on their websites or in application materials are included here.

 Please note: All colleges require official test scores upon enrollment; these are application policies only.
 Some schools may have different requirements to be eligible for merit-based scholarships.
 Students should check directly with each college to confirm they have the most recent and accurate policy information.